BlinkID/blinkid-android/README.md

 5. Create an entry in the file with the value for the string which you want.
 For example: ```<string name="MBBack">Natrag</string>```
 6. Repeat for all the string you wish to change

-# <a name="processingEvents"></a> Handling processing events with `RecognizerRunner` and `RecognizerRunnerView`
+# <a name="processing-events"></a> Handling processing events with `RecognizerRunner` and `RecognizerRunnerView`

 Processing events, also known as _Metadata callbacks_ are purely intended for giving processing feedback on UI or to capture some debug information during development of your app using _BlinkID_ SDK.
 For that reason, built-in activities and fragments handle those events internally.
-If you need to handle those events yourself, you need to use either [RecognizerRunnerView](#recognizerRunnerView) or [RecognizerRunner](#directAPI).
+If you need to handle those events yourself, you need to use either [RecognizerRunnerView](#recognizer-runner-view) or [RecognizerRunner](#directAPI).

 Callbacks for all events are bundled into the [MetadataCallbacks](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/metadata/MetadataCallbacks.html) object.
 Both [RecognizerRunner](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/directApi/RecognizerRunner.html#setMetadataCallbacks-com.microblink.metadata.MetadataCallbacks-) and [RecognizerRunnerView](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/view/recognition/RecognizerRunnerView.html#setMetadataCallbacks-com.microblink.metadata.MetadataCallbacks-) have methods which allow you to set all your callbacks.